box/developer.box.com/content/guides/box-sign/sign-templates.md

 ## Create Template

-Start with creating a Box Sign template that
-Make sure your template uses a `text`, `date`, and `signature` fields that you will need for you request.
+Start with creating a Box Sign template that includes `text`, `date`, and `signature` fields you will need for you request.

 See the [template guides][docuprep] guide